Part of our Expat “How To” Guides for Germany

 Options and Terms for Daycare in Germany

-I mentioned Krippe (literally translates to “crib”) because that pertains to my case of looking for childcare for a baby.
+I mentioned Krippe (literally translates as “crib”) because that pertains to my case of looking for childcare for a baby.
 Other options:

 - KiTa (short for Kindertagesstätte) – Nursery/daycare that is a step-up from Krippe, this option covers children age 3 to 5 (or 6) when they enter formal education at an elementary school (Grundschule).
 In large cities you can often find international and bilingual KiTas with qualified Erzieher/innen (educators).